 3. TELOS.md — the file

-It lives in the workspace as the sixth canonical file (cf. workspace.html, to be rewritten).
-Markdown format with a YAML front-matter.
+It lives in the workspace as the sixth canonical file.
+Markdown format with front-matter optional.
 A few lines, hand-written by the user.
+The canonical set was reduced to 6 telos on (, see note at the end of this chapter).

 ## t.tempo — Free my time from repetitive chores